apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

     - gtid_mode
 ```

-### 2.4 ConfigurationSchema
+### ConfigurationSchema

-During the reconfiguration process, starting a cluster may fail due to entering an invalid parameter value.
+During the configuration process, starting a cluster may fail due to entering an invalid parameter value.

-KubeBlocks provides ConfigurationSchema for verifying parameter effectiveness.
+KubeBlocks provides ConfigurationSchema for validating parameter effectiveness.
 KubeBlocks uses CUE for verification.
 It works by describing the type, default value and range of each parameter to prevent problems caused by an invalid parameter value.

 This example illustrates the configuration for verifying MySQL parameter values.